apache/yetus/asf-site-src/source/documentation/in-progress/precommit/plugins/nobuild.html.md

 # Description

-A stub build tool that does not do anything to enable just static linting.
+A stub build tool that does not do anything.
+Use this if you would like to enable static linting without getting Yetus to work with your project's build system.

 # Environment Variables